 • Traditional Lappish dinners in kota huts – reindeer stew by an open fire, cloudberries for dessert

-When to Visit Lapland
+When to head off on your Lapland holidays

-What's On
+What's On in Lapland?

 What are the best sights to see in Lapland?